Ph.D. Program Admission

-Clean Energy Institute DIRECT Program
+Optional concentration: Clean Energy Institute DIRECT Program

 Through DIRECT, MSE graduate students can receive data science training, practice applying new tools and skills in a project-based learning environment, and gain experience working with industry and academic partners on a team-based capstone project.
 DIRECT trainees who complete the program will be credentialed and equipped for career options that require data science training.
 Learn more about the Clean Energy Institute DIRECT Program »